fhir-schema/fhir-schema-codegen/docs/generators-registry.md

 - `./fhirschema-generators/` - Local installation in the current directory
 - `./.fhirschema/generators/` - Hidden local installation in the current directory

-You can also specify additional directories using the `--custom-generator-path` option when running the `generate` command.
+You can also specify additional directories using the `--custom-generator` option when running the `generate` command.

 ## Creating a Custom Generator